Pinar del Río Province

-Pinar del Río is one of the provinces of Cuba.
+The Pinar del Río Province is one of the 15 provinces of Cuba.
 It is at the western end of the island of Cuba.
+The capital and largest city is Pinar del Río (191,081 pop. in 2022).

 Geography

 The Pinar del Río province is Cuba's westernmost province and contains one of Cuba's three main mountain ranges, the Cordillera de Guaniguanico, divided into the easterly Sierra del Rosario and the westerly Sierra de los Órganos.
 These form a landscape characterised by steep sided limestone hills (called mogotes) and flat, fertile valleys.
 One such topographic feature, the Viñales Valley, is a UNESCO World Heritage Site.

 The northern coast opens to the great Gulf of Mexico, and is lined by the Colorados Archipelago, a string of cays and isles developed on a reef barrier.
 The westernmost point of Cuba, Cabo San Antonio, is located on the Guanahacabibes Peninsula, which is a National Park and a Biosphere Reserve.

 History

-The city was founded by the Spanish as Nueva Filipinas (New Philippines), and the city was renamed Pinar del Río in 1774.
+The city was founded by the Spanish as Nueva Filipinas (New Philippines) in response to an influx of Asian laborers coming from the Philippine Islands to work on tobacco plantations and the city was renamed Pinar del Río in 1774.
 The province was founded in 1879.

 In 1851 the filibustering Lopez Expedition landed in the province in an effort to seize control of the island, but were defeated by the Spanish Army and their leaders executed.